BioinfoMachineLearning/GCPNet/README.md

 **Update**: Also consider checking out the new ProteinWorkshop benchmark which features GCPNet as a state-of-the-art geometric GNN for representation learning of 3D protein structures.
 [GitHub](https://github.com/a-r-j/ProteinWorkshop) and [paper](https://openreview.net/forum?id=sTYuRVrdK3).

+**Update**: Also consider checking out the new GCPNet-EMA codebase which deploys GCPNet as a fast, state-of-the-art quality assessment method for 3D protein structures.
+[GitHub](https://github.com/BioinfoMachineLearning/GCPNet-EMA) and [paper](https://onlinelibrary.wiley.com/doi/10.1002/pro.4932).

 ![GCP_Architecture.png](./img/GCPNet.png)

 </div>